A Spanish Military Presence

 These small detachments were not sufficient to secure Spain’s interests in Alta California.
 The Spanish feared that other countries – especially Russia – had designs on its North American territories.
-In addition, there was a constant fear of pirates raiding the coastal missions and settlements.
+In addition, there was a constant fear of pirates raiding the coastal missions and settlements, or of Indian uprisings.

 The Spanish government therefore divided Alta California into four military districts, each controlled and protected by a military fort, or presidio.